 Once your ID has been checked and you have signed in, a center manager will take your photograph and escort you to your seat.

-All exams take place entirely on computers, and you will be given 15 minutes to complete a tutorial which explains how the tests work.
-Feel free to take the full 15 minutes to familiarize yourself with the computer system, as this time will not be taken off your test.
+All exams take place entirely on computers, and you will be given 15 minutes to complete a tutorial that explains how the tests work.
+Feel free to take the full 15 minutes to familiarize yourself with the computer system.

 If you have any questions about using the computer, the center manager will be available to assist you.